careinicke/Reinicke/README.md

 ## Outputs

-The notebooks output this spreadsheet which contains TKTK: [`output/tktktk.csv`](output/tktktk.csv).
+This spreadsheet contains the outputs of my analysis 'Student_Loan_Complaints_Outputs.csv'.

 ## Licensing